refinedev/refine/documentation/docs/packages/data-providers/nestjs-query/index.md

 You can use these types to get the fields of your queries/mutations.
 ```

+And then you can use it with hooks:

 ```tsx
 import { useList, useTable, useForm } from "@refinedev/core";